CoderDennis/decorum/notes.md

 - [ ] Run the shrinking challenges (https://github.com/jlink/shrinking-challenge)

 ### How do we make generators composible?
-What happens when a property uses more than one generator?

 Users should be able to create new generators based on the library generators.

-Using functions such as `map/2` and `and_then/2` new generators can be easily based on existing generators.
+Using functions such as `map/2` and `and_then/2`, new generators can be easily based on existing generators.
-`map/2` is for a simple function over generated values while `and_then/2` is for running a generated based on a generated value.
+`map/2` is for a simple function over generated values while `and_then/2` is for running a generator based on a generated value.

+### What happens when a property uses more than one generator?

+Use the `zip/1` function for properties that use more than one generator.

 ### How long of lists should the list generator produce?

 **StreamData gives lists up to generation size.**
 PropEr also uses an internal increasing size parameter.
 The sized function in PropCheck is used to get the current size parameter.
 In StreamData sized is a macro and the scale function is used to add a multiple of the size.

 What about the biased coin flip for choosing another item?
 The Elm implementation uses it.
 I don’t understand how the shrinker would know that the pair goes together.
 How could this relate to using the size parameter for affecting the length of the generated lists?
+We could use size as a limit on the length, or we could change the weight of the coin flip as we get closer to size.

 ### What is a Generator?